Odem High School: Band

 "The Spirit of OHS", the Odem High School Marching Band has received 20 straight consecutive UIL sweepstakes from 2005-2025, making it the longest active streak of a 3A marching band in South Texas.
 The marching band also achieved success in the late 1960's and throughout the 1970's.
 Having a long streak of superior ratings during those years.
 The Spirit of OHS has also made it to the UIL State Marching Band Contest three times in their history.
 Those times being in 2013, 2017, and 2019.
 The concert band also has had a past of success.
 They have been a TMEA State Honor Band Semi-Finalist in 2019.
 Students in the Odem High School band also participate in the tryouts for the All-State Band and the All-State Jazz Band.
 Many students from Odem have made it to the All-State Band.
 The Odem High School bandmembers also compete in the solo & ensemble competition with many students advancing to the state contest and receiving superior ratings.
 One student has also received the outstanding performer award in 2025 at the state solo & ensemble contest.

 Academic Competitions

 Odem High School competes in many different UIL Academic Events.
-They are the back-to-back 2024 and 2025 District 29 3A champions.
+They are the 2024, 2025, and 2026 District 29 3A champions.
 They have only had one team qualify for the state contest, that being the current issues & events team in 2025, but they have had many different individual qualifiers.